stefan-hoeck/idris2-pack/CONTRIBUTING.md

 ### Installed Binaries and Libraries

-*pack* installs the Idris2 compiler and libraries in directories prefixed with the commit hashes use.
-Seed the README for the details.
+pack installs the Idris2 compiler and libraries in directories prefixed with the commit hashes used.
+See the README for the details.

 ## Map of the Source Code